Much like any saw blade, table saw blades will require sharpening. And sharpening a blade on a table saw vs a miter saw is not different.

-If you work with a table saw fairly often you will find your blade may wear out fairly quickly.
+If you work with a table saw fairly often you will find your blade may wear out fairly quickly, and if it's of lesser quality than say a Diablo blade, you're likely burning through blades and money much faster than the average bear.

 How to Tell Your Blade Will Need Sharpening.

-The first dead giveaway that you need to sharpen your blades is by looking at the cut that they’re giving you.
+The first dead giveaway of a blunt blade showcasing the immediate need for you to sharpen your table saw blade is by looking at the finished cut.

-You do not want to risk your safety or compromising a project by using a dull blade.
-If you are doing a new and extensive project, it is best to use a freshly sharpened blade for the best results.
+You don't want to risk your safety or compromise the finished product of the project you're working on. using a dull blade is a serious no-go.
+If you're attempting a new and extensive/expensive DIY project, it is best to use a freshly sharpened blade as it will no doubt deliver the results you're looking for.

 Is It Worth Sharpening Table Saw Blades?

-Not only do you seek flawless presentation from your blades but you also want them to last you a long time.
+As a craftsman, not only do you seek flawless presentation from your blades but you also want them to last you a long time.
+This is a cost-effective strategy that will keep you on top of your game, and more importantly, on budget.

 If you do not sharpen them and cut material often enough the blade will wear out fast and you will be stuck repeatedly having to either invest in new blades or end up with less and less satisfying work.